williaml4292/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* If you've ever played video games, you would know that feeling—no matter what you do, nothing seems to work out, even if you believe that you did everything near perfectly.
+* If you've ever played video games, you know that feeling—no matter what you do, nothing seems to work out, even if you believe that you did everything near perfectly.
 * In my game, there is no luck; doing everything exactly the same will net the same outcome and you can always adjust until everything lines up.

 ## Product